 Qualitative data can be coded, then analysed using techniques like thematic analysis or discourse analysis.
 You can also use software such as Atlas.ti, NVivo, Quirkos, or Transana, which code and analyse parts of text, audio or images.

-The catalogue pages on Discover have a ‘data list’ which describes each participant, their basic demographic details (metadata), and how the data was collected (e.g. interview, essay, focus group, etc.).
+The pages on our Data Catalogue have a ‘data list’ which describes each participant, their basic demographic details (metadata), and how the data was collected (e.g. interview, essay, focus group, etc.).
 These data lists are extremely helpful in finding and sorting qualitative data.

 Find out more